Asian Studies BA Japan Studies

 Direct Measures

 - Review capstone papers.
-Each year capstone papers will be reviewed and evaluated using a rubric that focuses on the clarity of writing, engagement with the existing literature, quality of the research methodology and design, and grammar and style issues.
-A copy of all capstone papers are kept on file in the Asian Studies Coordinator's office.
-This will provide a measure for learning outcomes 1, 3, and 4.
+Each year capstone papers will be reviewed and evaluated using a rubric that focuses on the clarity of writing, engagement with the existing literature, quality of the research methodology and design, and style.
+A copy of all capstone papers are kept online.

 Indirect Measures